Permit Sales/Citation Payments

 All full or part-time employees of the university are eligible for this permit.
 This permit is only valid when hung from the rear-view mirror (blue side out).
 The hang-tag permit is transferable between vehicles.
-Employees of the University Bookstore, Food Service, city employees at McKay School, and staff of affiliated programs are also eligible.
+Employees of the University Bookstore, Food Services, city employees at McKay School/FAA, and staff of affiliated programs are also eligible.
 Motor vehicles bearing such a permit may park in lots designated by a blue parking sign.
 The parking permit is valid from 7:00am - 12:00am (midnight) only.
 This permit is free of charge.
-"E" permits (designated for part-time employees of the university including adjunct faculty, employees of the University Bookstore, Food Services and city employees at McKay School/FAA) are valid from September 1, 2012 through August 31, 2014 and "S" permits (designated for full-time employees of the university) are valid through September 1, 2014 through August 31, 2015.
+"E" permits (designated for part-time employees of the university including adjunct faculty, employees of the University Bookstore, Food Services and city employees at McKay School/FAA) are valid from September 1, 2014 through August 31, 2014 and "S" permits (designated for full-time employees of the university) are valid through September 1, 2014 through August 31, 2015.

 Overnight guest parking permits can be obtained from Housing and Residential Services during business hours, and from University Police after business hours.
 Resident students must accompany their guests requiring overnight parking privileges and must have with them their Fitchburg State University OneCard.
 The guest must present their vehicle registration and a photo ID to obtain the permit.
 Overnight guests, along with the host, are responsible for all parking regulations including the snow removal policy.
 Parking will be permitted in commuter and staff lots with the exception of Miller, Sanders and Highland, which will remain faculty/staff or reserved parking 24 hours, with a valid resident or guest permit.
 Vehicles must display the required overnight guest parking permit and must be moved to lots approved for their permit or to the Civic Center by 7:30am on class days.
 Failure to move by 7:30am will result in ticketing and towing of your vehicle.

 Permits that are lost, stolen, destroyed, or otherwise compromised may be replaced at Housing and Residential Services.
 There is a $10 fee for a replacement permit.
-The original permit will be inactivated.
-If an inactivated permit is found to be in use, vehicles will be ticketed and/or towed and the permit holder may also face action including referral to the Student Conduct Office or revocation of parking privileges.
+The original permit will be deactivated.
+If a deactivated permit is found to be in use, vehicles will be ticketed and/or towed and the permit holder may also face action including referral to the Student Conduct Office or revocation of parking privileges.